 By the end of 2013, based on the above analysis, FSC will assess the overall benefits of TransparentForests.
 Assuming the conclusion is that FSC’s strategic goals would be underpinned by TransparentForests, FSC will draw up a roadmap which will include a decision on system design and management as well as a series of full scale pilot certifications in which to demonstrate the integrated service.

-A space-enabled solution is therefore being considered, making use of Earth Observation and Satellite Navigation.
-Incorporating these assets sensibly into an operational programme requires further detailed analysis and assessment.
-Within the audit process, it is critical that EO maps are generated at times determined by the planned audit, which can take place at any time of the year.
-As some FSC certified forests are in high latitudes or tropical regions, continuous cloud cover means radar derived maps will have to be an integral EO component.
-Furthermore, interpretation of mapping products needs to be comparable across different audits and certificate holders.
-This needs to be reflected in the design of the processing chain and in minimum mapping standards.
+The space-enabled solution being developed makes use of Earth Observation and satellite navigation.
+Incorporating these assets into an operational service required detailed analysis and assessment of stakeholder needs, both within the audit process and as a monitoring tool between audits.
+It is critical that EO maps are therefore generated at times determined by the planned audit, which can take place at any time of the year.
+As most FSC certified forests are either in high latitudes or tropical regions, continuous cloud cover and winter darkness means radar derived maps will have to be an integral EO component.
+Furthermore, the land cover classes need to be comparable across different audits and certificate holders.
+This has all been reflected in the service design of processing chain and a minimum mapping standard.

 Expected Main Benefits: